tyejae/msf.gg.public/README.md

 * **Can you add farming location info on each character page?**

   No. Unfortunately, the data for farming locations isn't exposed to us until we get dev support.
 We don't have dev support yet.
-* **Can you add rewards for each event tier?**

-  No. Unfortunately, the data for event teir rewards isn't exposed to us until we get dev support.
-We don't have dev support yet.
 * **Can I join the team?**

-  Right now, the three of us are working hard to make the site the best it can be.
+  Right now, the two of us are working hard to make the site the best it can be.
 In the future we may add more help as needed, but we aren't actively looking right now.
 * **Do you have a Discord channel?**

   I'm glad you asked!
 Here is the link to join the channel: https://discord.gg/msf